-Career Development Centralized Internship Program (CDCI)
+Career Development Centralized Internship (CDCI) Program

-The CDCI Internship (CDCI) Program is the largest credit-bearing internship program at Binghamton University.
-The CDCI Program partners with local, regional, national and international agencies to provide Binghamton University students with endless opportunities (ranging from Accounting to Zoology) in experiential education.
-Students are required to attend an information session the semester prior to interning.
-Dates will also be listed on the CDCI calendar.
-CDCI Internship Program offers:
+The CDCI Program, hosted by the Fleishman Career Center, is the largest credit-bearing internship program at Binghamton University.
+We partner with local, regional, national and international agencies to provide Binghamton University students with endless opportunities (ranging from Accounting to Zoology) in experiential education.
+Through this program, you can earn up to 8 CDCI credits that will count towards graduation.

-Fall / Spring Internship: 4 credits
+Fall / Spring Internship: 2, 4 or 8 credits

-Summer and Winter Internships: 2 or 4 credits
+Summer and Winter Internships: 2-8 credits

 Note to international students: If you are an international student in F-1 or J-1 status, be sure to check with the

 Office of International Student and Scholar Services to see if employment authorization is required for your internship.
 International

 students who begin internships without first receiving this written authorization